 According to Drivers Ed, 25% of adults report drinking more during the six weeks between Thanksgiving and New Year’s.
 This period sees an estimated 25,000 injuries from alcohol-related crashes each year and 40% of highway deaths are alcohol-related, according to the National Highway and Traffic Safety Administration (NHTSA).
 In 2019, 390 people lost their lives in alcohol-related crashes during this period.

 While drunk driving has decreased over the last 40 years, on average, 28 people still lose their lives in alcohol-related crashes every day, with increases during holiday periods.
 Plus, alcohol is not the only substance causing driver impairment.
-In recent years, according to NHTSA, there has been a sharp rise in weekend nigh-time drivers who tested positive for marijuana, which is known to slow reaction time, impair judgment of distance and decrease driver coordination.
+In recent years, according to NHTSA, there has been a sharp rise in weekend nigh-time drivers who tested positive for marijuana.
+A study conducted by NHTSA between 2019 and 2021 found that among drivers in trauma centers, approximately one-quarter had active THC in their system.

 All too often, drivers don’t recognize when they are impaired and overestimate their ability to drive under the influence.
 They leave a holiday party feeling confident that the water, food or coffee they consumed before getting in their vehicle sobered them up.
 But they are putting their own lives and the lives of others at risk.